Skip to content

 components.py

-from htpy import html, body, h1
+from htpy import Renderable, body, html, h1

-def greeting_page(*, name: str) -> Element:
+def greeting_page(*, name: str) -> Renderable:

 return html[body[h1[f"hi {name}!"]]]